LaunchAcademy/adjutant/README.md

 ## Templates

 Default templates for article, challenge, exercise, and video lesson types can be found in the `lib/templates` directory.
-There is also a `.lesson.yml.erb` that is used to generate the yml for the lesson.
+There is also a `.lesson.json.erb` that is used to generate the lesson metadata file for the lesson.

 Templates are bound to the applicable instance context of the `LessonGenerator` class.